r74scp/scp/scp-wiki/tags/tags.md

 +++ Other pages

+* **[https://scp-wiki.wikidot.com/system:page-tags/tag/admin admin]** -- //admin// pages, as the name suggest, have some sort of official significance.
+Typically, they represent pages which are required to exist by Wikidot for some form of site functionality.
+They should only be created by staff.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/hub hub]** -- //hub// pages are pages with a large number of links to related pages.
 All of the SCP series pages are //hub// pages, as are the tale index and various other pages around the site.
 As it is a major page tag, hubs may not have other top-level tags (e.g. //scp// or //tale//), with the exception of //contest// pages.
 Tale hubs should additionally be tagged with the //_tale-hub// page.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/workbench workbench]** -- Workbenches are pages created by mods and admins to allow them to monitor certain pages using Wikidot's modules.
 While you're free to use those same monitors on your //author// page, **please do not create any workbench pages unless you're a moderator or admin**, or have received explicit permission from them to do so.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/sandbox sandbox]** -- In the very distant past, sandboxes on the main site were allowed.
 This was before the number of members became so big that the amount of sandboxes would create a total mess on the wiki. **Please note that personal sandboxes are no longer allowed on the main site.** The SCP Sandbox wiki at https://scp-sandbox-3.wikidot.com/ should be used for article drafts.
 Only staff may authorize new sandboxes on the site.